jaspergrunion/CSVtoDF/README.md

 - SummaryStats() will show univariate statistics for numeric columns, or a frequency table for string columns
 - Columns can be accessed by column name or number
 - Date columns can be extracted based on format string
-- Can generate xy scatterplots
+- Can generate an x vs y scatterplot of two numeric columns
 - Can generate a time series plot given a date column and a numeric column
 - Can create new column from transformation of existing columns and add to data frame
 - Can slice a dataframe by rows using startrow and endrow parameters